ilonawillemse/Fish-tank/README.md

 - end goal
     - [x] visualise how different fish populations are influenced by light strength

+## research question
-## research question: what influence does the light strength have on the population of fish in a fishtank?
+what influence does the light strength have on the population of fish in a fishtank?

 ![conclusion](doc/image/fishies.png)
 ```